 My Marmite Pork with Lemon Zest, SO delish!

 I like having a bowl of light Marmite soup for my mid-morning breakfast, with 1 teaspoon to about 300 ml of hot water.
-Whenever I crave for something savory and don’t have quick access to it, I’ll make myself a cup of Marmite soup.
+Whenever I crave for something savory and don’t have quick access to it, I’ll make myself a cup of Marmite soup to satiate my craving.

 Did you know that science has proven that Marmite is actually rather good for you.